DawidSzpener/Bank/README.md

 ## Testing framework

 * Run npm install to get all dependencies
-* We use jason for running our tests and karma with extensions (istanbul, phantomjs) for coverage and linting
+* We use jasmin for running our tests and karma with extensions (istanbul, phantomjs) for test coverage and ESlint for linting

 ##### How to run jasmine tests